 Heartworms are worm-like parasites that grow to be about 14 inches long and live in the right side of a dog´s heart.
 The larvae of the parasite are transmitted to dogs through mosquitoes.
 The growth of the heartworms can block the flow of blood to your pet´s heart and eventually cause death.
 It is important to have your pet tested for this disease if you suspect he may have it.
 Cats can also get heartworms.
-Ask the doctor for preventative. medication.
+Ask your pet’s doctor for preventative medication.

 – Is it possible to get hookworm from my pets?

 Humans usually don´t get intestinal hookworm from their pets.
 However, the small canine hookworm larvae may penetrate a person´s skin and cause a raised, red, itchy reaction called cutaneous larva migrans.
 In rare cases, certain types or hookworms can cause abdominal pain and diarrhea in humans.
 Checking your pet for intestinal parasites yearly and giving monthly preventative reduces spreading of worms.

 – How can I tell if my pet has mange?